10 Scenic Places to See Cherry Blossoms in Tokyo

 During this brief period, the mood across the city lifts.
 Parks fill with hanami (flower-viewing) picnics, and the festive atmosphere becomes part of everyday life.
 Taking part in these seasonal celebrations is one of the best ways to experience Japanese culture firsthand.

-In this article, I’ll share five of the best cherry blossom spots in Tokyo, along with practical hanami tips to help you enjoy the season, whether you’re planning a quiet walk or a picnic with friends.
+In this article, I’ll share ten of the best cherry blossom spots in Tokyo, along with practical hanami tips to help you enjoy the season, whether you’re planning a quiet walk or a picnic with friends.

 Click Here to Join our Travel to Tokyo Facebook Group